Last Updated on January 20, 2023

 An instant tent is one of the most popular choices of shelter while going out on a camping trip.
-There are other methods of shelter as well, but bringing a tent is most convenient.
+There are other methods of shelter as well, but bringing a tent is the most convenient.
 However, an annoying problem a tent user has to deal with is the tent zipper.

 Types of Zipper

 Before rolling up your sleeves and getting busy fixing your tent zippers, it’s useful to get some knowledge about zippers themselves.
 There are usually three types of zippers, which are Coiled zipper, stamped plastic, and stamped metal.

 - Coiled zippers are mainstream lightweight zippers.
 The teeth of these zippers are made of coiled nylon or polyester.
 The way it is built is very flexible thus it is best for curved tapes used in tents.
 They wear slowly over time as well.